cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 ### 3.2.
 Agent Configuration
 In the [config.properties](osmagent/src/main/resources/config.properties) file, specify the following:
-- Database name containing both 3D building and OSM data as `db.name`.
-Default is set to the database value in [osm.json](inputs/config/osm.json).
-Change `db.name` if `osm.json` database value is changed.
+- `db.name` - Database name containing both 3D building and OSM data.
+Default is set to the database value specified in [osm.json](inputs/config/osm.json).
+Change `db.name` if [osm.json](inputs/config/osm.json) database value is changed.
-- Schema name containing OSM data as `osm.schema`.
-Default is set to the schema value in [osm.json](inputs/config/osm.json).
-Change `osm.schema` if `osm.json` schema value is changed.
+- `osm.schema` - Schema name containing OSM data.
+Default is set to the schema value specified in [osm.json](inputs/config/osm.json).
+Change `osm.schema` if [osm.json](inputs/config/osm.json) schema value is changed.
-- Table name (inclusive of schema) containing DLM land use data as `landuse.table`.
+- `landuse.table` -  Table name (inclusive of schema) containing DLM land use data as .
 Leave empty if there is no land use data available, no land use matching will be run.

 ### 3.3.
 Building Docker Image
 In the same directory as this README, run `docker-compose build`.
 This will build the OSMAgent Docker Image